 Prof. Dr. Markus Kotzur, LL.M.

-Dr. iur. candidate Ülkü Sezgi Sözen, LL.M., research fellow and PhD student at the Law Faculty, Albrecht Mendelssohn Bartholdy Graduate School of Law, Universität Hamburg.
+Ülkü Sezgi Sözen, LL.M.
+Ph.D.
+Candidate at the Faculty of Law, Albrecht Mendelssohn Bartholdy Graduate School of Law, Universität Hamburg

 Dinah Cassebaum, Co-Organizer